alfonsrv/sophos-xgs-cookiecutter/README.md

 5. Run `cookiecutter git+https://github.com/alfonsrv/sophos-xgs-cookiecutter` – ALTERNATIVELY: Download this repro and run `cookiecutter sophos-xgs-cookiecutter-main.zip`
 6. Follow the prompts to configure and tank up your XGS 💥

-Should XGS tanker script not be run instantly – running it later manually at any point is easily possible by opening a shell in the cookiecutter-generated directory (`xgs-tanker-api`) and then running `pip3 install -r requirements.txt`, followed by `python3 main.py`
+---

+Running the script manually after generation is easy.

+1. Navigate to the cookiecutter-generated directory (`xgs-tanker-api`)
+2. Open a shell (`cmd`/`bash`) in the directory
+3. Run `pip3 install -r requirements.txt`
+4. Execute the XGS tanker script by running `python3 main.py`

 Turn on debug logging (see request and response payloads) by setting `settings.LOG_LEVEL` to `logging.DEBUG`